perseus784/Mobile-Multi-Robot-Logistics-System/README.md

 # Design Consideraion:

 * A lot of literature survey and study went in this section to design it in every aspect like cost efficient, reliable, extensible and modular aspects.
-* The whole system is very modular in both Hardware and Software level, it is made that way so that it can experimented with differented things.
+* The whole system is very modular in both Hardware and Software level, it is made that way so that it is easy to experiment.
-* Python is used as the chief software for CPS.
-Python provides easy prototying and extensibility.
+* The CPS is predominantly written in Python.
+Python provides easy prototyping and extensibility.
 * Path planning was initially done using custom simple algorithm and then we moved to A* algorithm for dynamic path planning with obstacles.
 * Initially, we were trying to use aruco markers for localizing the robots in the spots.
-Due to the complexities involved in that and Hardware required a camera for it, so called it out and replaced localising mechanism with Rfid tags. which are easy and more efficent and doesn't need a camera.
+Due to the complexities involved in that and Hardware required a camera for it, so called it out and replaced localising mechanism with RFID tags. which are easy and more efficent and doesn't need a camera.
 * At first, we designed it for only one robot but later on we added multiple robots which can work side by side and CPS can give them commands simultaneously.

 ## Setup: